dmvaldman/dmvaldman.github.io/_projects/tablestakes.md

 How do you split a bill?
 Do you each get separate checks (slow but fair)?
 Does everyone throw in their card and split evenly (slow and not fair)?
 Does one person pay and everyone else pays them (slow and maybe fair)?
 Does one person treat everyone (fast but not fair)?
 If only there was a way that was both fast and fair!
 Well, turns out there is, but it requires a certain amount of faith.

 Years ago I came across a [fascinating article](https://messymatters.com/expectorant/) about these statisticians who devised a way to split a bill that's as fast as "credit card roulette" (one person chosen randomly pays for everyone) while also being fair.
-Amazingly, their algorithm only asks for a single piece of information about the meal!
+Amazingly, their procedure asks for only a single piece of information about the meal!

 In their formulation one person pays the bill, but that person is chosen probabilistically based on the meal.
 If you keep paying this way, on average you will pay what you owe.
 And there's no way to cheat!
 A helpful mental frame is that though in reality you never actually pay what you owe, you are always paying what you owe "in expectation".
 That is, the chance you pay the bill is equal to your share of it.
-You must exist calmly inside this uncollapsed platonic universe of probabilities, meanwhile violent collapse is happening all around you.
+You operate calmly inside an uncollapsed platonic universe of probabilities, meanwhile violent collapse is happening all around you.

 Here's how it works, and it's quite simple, albeit counterintuitive.
-Imagine the bill as a pie, and all the items are wedges making up the pie with area equal to the item's percent of the total.
+Imagine the bill as a pie, and each item is a wedge whose area equals their item's percent of the total.
 Now, throw a dart at the pie.
 Whoever's item the dart lands on pays for the meal.
 That's it!
 It's straightforward to see that the probability the dart lands on one of your items is exactly your share of the bill.
 Notice though, we don't need to keep record of who bought what, we just need to ask who bought the item the dart landed on.
 By choosing an item weighted by its cost, you're encapsulating all the information you need to choose the person fairly.

 Of course, it's not that straightforward to select an item weighted by its costs in your head, so I made a web app [tablestakes.cc](tablestakes.cc) for that.
 For each meal, take a picture of the receipt and the app selects an item according to the above process, whoever bought that item pays!